Products featured on Pianodao are selected for review by ANDREW EALES.

 First impressions suggest that these pieces speak with a musical language which has perhaps become over-popular.

 However, Elena Kats-Chernin manages here to successfully and successively transcend any potentially hackneyed tropes to produce compositions that are at once both familiar and fresh, evoking a longing and sense of nostalgia that goes far beyond their anticipated scope.

 In short, the music throughout this collection is hauntingly beautiful.
 These aren’t simply pieces which I will enjoy listening to and teaching in the coming months – this is music which I anticipate loving and playing for the rest of my life.

-Unsent Love Letters is a truly extraordinary achievement.
+Unsent Love Letters is an extraordinary achievement.

 20% DISCOUNT on all sheet music from Musicroom.